SysKitTeam/docs-point/docs/microsoft365-inventory/power-platform.md

 To enable the use of Power Platform for Syskit Point, [please contact us](https://www.syskit.com/contact-us-power-platform/).
 :::

-In Syskit Point, you can find the following Power Platform-related reports and report types available through the **Report Center**:
+In Syskit Point, you can find the following Power Platform-related reports available through the **Report Center**:

 * [Copilot Agents Reports](../power-platform/power-platform-reports/copilot-agents-reports.md)
     * [Copilot Agents Inventory Report](../power-platform/power-platform-reports/copilot-agents-reports.md#copilot-agents-inventory-report)